GoogleCloudPlatform/apigee-samples/grpc-web/bundle/README.md

 to decode the gRPC messages, and encode them as JSON.
 This is useful if you want to apply policies that need to perform some action based on the gRPC payload.

-For this sample, the API Proxy is configured to invoke `language.googleapis.com` gRPC endpoint as the backend service.

-## Caveat

-As of October 2023, Apigee support for gRPC is in preview mode.
-Also, the [documentation](https://cloud.google.com/apigee/docs/api-platform/fundamentals/build-simple-api-proxy#creating-grpc-api-proxies) explicitly says that the gRPC payloads are opaque to Apigee.
-However, form a Java Callout policy it is possible to retrieve the binary payload and process it, which is what is being done in this example.
-Treat this example code as a proof-of-concept/experiment only.

 ## How it works

-The API Proxy uses a generic Java Callout policy that takes both the gRPC message, and the protobuf descriptor as input.
+The API Proxy uses a generic Java Callout policy that takes both the gRPC message, and a boolean to determine if the message is base64 encoded.
-The output of the Java callout policy is a new flow variable named `pb-decoder.message-json`.
+The output of the Java callout policy is a new flow variable named `pb-decoder.message-data`.

 Below is an example XML snippet for how to execute the Java Callout policy: